ECE 412 Fault-Tolerant Computing (Winter 2019)

 ECE210 (EE280) Introduction to Digital Logic Design and ECE342 (EE387) Probability for Electrical and Computer Engineers, or consent of the Department.

-They will learn the fundamental concepts and techniques used in classical fault-tolerant systems.
+Students will learn the fundamental concepts and techniques used in classical fault-tolerant systems.

 Reliability and availability theory